LeandroSoares/make_cachemanifest/README.md

-make_cachemanifest
+MAKE_CACHEMANIFEST
 ==================

+MAC only

 Makes .manifest

 Setup:
-	to use on mac copy on /usr/local/bin

-	them in terminal do sudo chmod 777 make_cachemanifest Usage
+	to use on mac copy on /usr/local/bin/ them in terminal do sudo chmod 777 make_cachemanifest Usage
 	go to a directory, them use "make_cachemanifest".